ivypowered/ivy-mono/ivy-docs/src/deposits.md

 Once you have a valid deposit ID, simply point your user to the link `https://ivypowered.com/deposit?game=[your game address]&id=[your deposit ID in hex]`.
 This page will prompt the user to complete the deposit on the Solana blockchain.

+You can also append `&redirect=[redirect URL]` to the given link to redirect the user to an arbitrary URL when they finish paying.

 Next, on your backend, you'll want to check whether the deposit is complete.
 If you're using the REST API, this can be done via the following route:

 <small class="route-tag">GET</small> `/api/games/{address}/deposits/{id}`